DLBPointon/File_Parsing/README.md

 To use the ./ of script usage then you will be requirefd to insert the path of your python env into the shebang header (#!).

 This can be acheived with typing '$ which python' into the commandline.
-The full path of this one line will then need to replace the [REPLACE ME WITH THE RESULTS OF WHICH PYTHON] found after the shebang in the first line of fastaparsing.py script.
+The full path of this one line will then need to replace the /usr/bin/python found after the shebang in the first line of fastaparsing.py script.
+This is a typical default python env location.

 Opening of the script via your usual editor (nano, vim or sublime) is possible via the command line.